-In events where players provide their own playmats, only official FFG X-WingTM Playmats are allowed.
+In events where players provide their own playmats, only official FFG X-WingTM Playmats, including official prize playmats given out at select events, are allowed.
 This is to guarantee a consistent experience for all players and prevent any advantage players may gain from familiarity with a particular playmat that is not widely available.
 FFG playmats are widely available for examination and play.
-If a venue provides playmats for their event, they may use third-party playmats.
+If a venue provides players may replace third-party playmats.
 Players may replace third-party playmats if they provide their own FFG playmat to use.